ndhorton/rb120/notes/LSOOPBook.md

 It is important to get acquainted with the methods in `Object` to avoid overriding them accidentally.
 Does this apply to `Kernel` and `BasicObject` too?

 It seems that if you create an class variable in a superclass, that variable is then shared among subclasses.

+"The purpose of the **constructor** [`initialize`] is to initiate the state of an object." -https://zetcode.com/lang/rubytutorial/oop/

+"An object's **attributes** are the data items that are bundled inside that object.
+The items are also called *instance variables* or *member fields*.
+An instance variable is a variable defined in a class, for which each object in the class has a separate copy" - Zetcode I

+**operator overloading**

+**constructor overloading** - "the ability to have multiple types of constructors in a class.
+This way we can create an object with different number or different types of parameters.
+Ruby **has no constructor overloading** that we know from some programming languages.
+This behavior can be simulated to some extent with default parameter values in Ruby" - Zetcode I

+Superclass, parent class, base class, ancestor

+Subclass, child class, derived class, descendant

+"Class methods cannot access instance variables" - Zetcode II

+"Exceptions are objects that signal deviations from the normal flow of program execution.
+Exceptions are **raised**, thrown or **initiated**" - Zetcode II

+Exception objects are 'descendants of a built-in exception class' - Zetcode II

+"Exceptions are objects.
+They are descendants of a built-in `Exception` class.
+Exception objects carry information about the exception.
+Its type (the exception's class name), an optional descriptive string, and optional traceback information.
+Programs may subclass `Exception`, or more often `StandardError`, to obtain custom Exception objects that provide additional information about operational anomalies" - Zetcode II

+"If the `raise` [method] does not have a specific exception as a parameter, a `RuntimeError` exception is raised setting its message to the given string" - Zetcode II

+"Ruby's `ensure` clause creates a block of code that always executes, whether there is an exception or not" - Zetcode II

+"Custom exceptions should inherit from the `StandardError` class" - Zetcode II

+### <u>Lesson 1:4 Attributes</u> ###

+"you'll often find in our text (and external literature) that the term 'attributes' in Ruby is used quite loosely and is generally approximated as *instance variables*.
+Most of the time, these instance variables have accessor methods (because objects that are entirely secretive aren't very useful); however, it's not a must for the purposes of this definition."   - LS